recepa09/RVR-ASISTAN/README.md

 ### A Voice Assistant in Python<br>

-**RVR Assistant is a voice assistant project developed by RECEP AVDAN, VEDAT ÖZDEMİR ve RÜMEYSA AVAN.
+**RVR Assistant is a voice assistant project developed by RECEP AVDAN, VEDAT ÖZDEMİR and RÜMEYSA AVAN.
 This project is a desktop application and is valid for Python 3.12 versions.** <br><br>

 #### Libraries Used<br>